googlearchive/blaze_compiler/README.md

 ## Access Control

-The schema portion of the rules YAML file is for denoting integrity constraints.
+The schema portion of the rules YAML file is for specifying the data layout and constraints.
 Read/write access is described in a separate access control list under "access".
 For each entry, the scope of the rule is a subtree at, or below, the path indicated in the *location* field.
 Read access is granted to that subtree if the *read* expression evaluates to true, and write access is granted if the *write* expression evaluates to true.

 ```
 predicates: